'The Rot Starts From The Top': Russians Protest Over Problems Big And Small

 Perched on a lake and graced by onion-domed Orthodox churches, Pereslavl-Zalessky, 90 miles northeast of Moscow, is hardly a hotbed of opposition politics.
 Yet as Russian President Vladimir Putin approaches his 20th year in power, anger over bread-and-butter issues is sparking protests across the country.
 Even in sleepy Pereslavl-Zalessky, population 40,000, locals no longer hide their frustration with the powers that be.

-After last year's city council election in Pereslavl-Zalessky, the ruling United Russia party's majority slipped to a single vote.
+After last year's city council election in Pereslavl-Zalessky, the ruling United Russia Party's majority slipped to a single vote.
 The party has become so unpopular nationally that Putin ran for reelection as an independent last year.
 In upcoming Moscow city council elections, United Russia members have abandoned the party ticket and registered as independents.

 Protests have broken out in Moscow after election officials barred opposition candidates from the city council ballot.
 Opposition leader Alexei Navalny was jailed for 30 days on Wednesday after calling on protesters to continue demonstrating.

-The father of two, Mulenkov is dismissive of Navalny.
+A father of two, Mulenkov is dismissive of Navalny.
 Mulenkov doesn't call himself an opposition politician but just a concerned "local resident."
 The main issue for him is the town's inability to maintain the public utility that provides heating to the community.
 Further irritants are last year's raising of the retirement age and plans to dump Moscow's garbage on the outskirts of town.

 "I couldn't care less about politics," he says.
 "I just want things in our town to be OK.
 I'm not asking for wonderful, beautiful or super.
 I'm fine with OK."